 Although it may feel like being a project manager is more like being a jack of all trades, expert judgment is often essential to project success and completion.
-As the PMBOK 6th edition notes, project managers “frequently rely on expert judgment to perform well.”
+As the PMBOK sixth edition notes, project managers “frequently rely on expert judgment to perform well.”

-Expert judgment is a technique in the project planning process that refers to a judgment made based on skill, expertise, or specialized knowledge in a particular area.
+Expert judgment is a technique in the project planning process that refers to making a judgment based on skill, expertise, or specialized knowledge in a particular area.
 The expertise can be based on an individual’s training or educational background, career experience, or knowledge of the product/market.

 This expertise can come from: